 From chatting to them we knew our mission for this cruise was simple – everyone loved champagne and they wanted to try as many small producers as possible.
 And with 23 different champagnes tasted in just 4 days we definitely delivered!

-We’ll meet you at a Paris location of your choice around 2pm and head out of the city towards the champagne countryside.
-After around an hour in the car we’ll arrive at Champagne Dom Caudron, a co-operative in the village of Passy-Grigny.
+We’ll meet you at Reims train station around 2pm and head out of the city to where Serenity is waiting for you on the canal.
+The rest of crew are waiting to greet you with champagne and canapes, and there’s time to relax and unpack before we hop back in the car to visit our first champange house.
+It’s just 10 minutes in the car to get to Champagne Dom Caudron, a co-operative in the village of Passy-Grigny.
 Originally set up by the village priest in 1920, today over 80 local wine growers use the co-operative’s state of the art facility to press their grapes and a small percentage of each growers juice is blended to make the co-operatives own champagnes.

 You’ll enjoy a tasting flight of 4 champagnes, each paired with a handmade chocolate.
 My personal favourite is the Coralyne cuvee, an 100% Pinot Meunier champagne, where 50% of the wine is aged in oak barrels, giving a particularly round mouth and deeper complexity.

 Evening – Dinner at Bistro Chez Max

 It’s just a 10 minute drive to tonight’s restaurant, Chez Max which is a traditional French restaurant with delicious classic dishes.
 If you’re feeling adventurous this is the place to try dishes that are popular with the locals such as their Ris du Veau (veal sweetbreads) – but don’t worry the owner Frank, who speaks excellent English, is on hand to make sure you know what you’re ordering.
 The amazing cheese cart is included in your cruise price so make sure you leave some room for that and dessert!